-In addition to the data elements presented in Table 9, "fire cause" is a data characteristic included in almost every USFA topical report analysis; however, it is not directly collected in NFIRS.
-It is determined for all structure fires based on an algorithm using cause-related data elements from NFIRS, such as the heat source, item first ignited, cause of ignition, factors contributing to ignition, and equipment involved in ignition to name a few.
+In addition to the data elements presented in Table 9, "fire cause" is a data characteristic included in almost every USFA topical report analysis; however, it is not directly collected in the NFIRS.
+It is determined for all structure fires based on an algorithm using cause-related data elements from the NFIRS, such as the heat source, item first ignited, cause of ignition, factors contributing to ignition, and equipment involved in ignition to name a few.
 The causes of fires are often a complex chain of events.
-To make it easier to grasp the "big picture," 16 midlevel categories of fire causes, such as heating, cooking and electrical malfunction, are used by USFA to define structure fire causes.
+To make it easier to grasp the "big picture," 16 midlevel categories of fire causes, such as heating, cooking and electrical malfunction are used by the USFA to define structure fire causes.

 Structure fires are assigned to one of the 16 midlevel cause groupings using a hierarchy of definitions.
 A fire is included in the highest category into which it fits on the list.
-If it does not fit the top category, then the second
+If it does not fit the top category, then the second one is considered; and if not that one, the third; and so on.
+Once a match is found, the cause is assigned, and no further checking of subsequent categories is done in the matrix.
+If no match is found, the incident is assigned a fire cause of "unknown."15

-13 Fire spread is not a required data element for all fires.
-Although not required for confined fires (i.e., Incident Types 113-118), the confined fire incident types were designed to reflect small, low-loss fires, typically with a fire spread that is limited to the object of fire origin.
-In addition, fire spread is only a required element in the fire module when the structure type is coded as an enclosed building or fixed portable or mobile structure.
+14Fire spread is not a required data element for all fires.
+Although not required for confined fires (i.e., Incident Types 113 to 118), the confined fire Incident Types were designed to reflect small, low-loss fires, typically with a fire spread that is limited to the object of fire origin.
+In addition, fire spread is only a required element in the fire module when the Structure Type is coded as an enclosed building or fixed portable or mobile structure.
 Therefore, when analyzing NFIRS building fire data only, fire spread is either required or could be inferred for confined fires, and essentially it contains no missing data values.